 SL: As a rough estimate how much time in man hours did you put in before the game was released?

 MP: I’m not sure.
 I know Hugh has always said he’s invested thousands of hours in this and I’m not sure how much exaggeration is in there but it’s been a long process.
-From initial ideas and inspiration till a completed product it was roughly two years but thats not full time of course.
+From initial ideas and inspiration till a completed product it was roughly two years but

 MP: Well I think the thing to remember is when you have a game that’s based on a movie or TV show the game is basically marketing and it can be its own fun experience but the primary aim of the game is to drum up more business for the film.
 You do get the other way round with other forms of merchandising.
 Sometimes the majority of revenue from a movie can be sales and the merchandise but games increasingly do seem to be tied to marketing and in the past you wouldn’t get a big budget film that came out without a tie in video game.